-- Royal icing – I made the royal icing using meringue powder (click here for the recipe) and I wanted the icing to be in medium stiff consistency so I reduced the amount of icing sugar I added into the icing (my recipe is for a stiff consistency icing).
-The icing should still form peaks in this consistency, its just that it will be easier to pipe in this consistency as compared to the stiff consistency.
+- Royal icing – I made the royal icing using meringue powder (click here for the recipe).
+I wanted the icing to be in medium stiff consistency.
+So I reduced the amount of icing sugar I added into the icing (my recipe is for a stiff consistency icing).
+The icing should still form peaks in this consistency, it’s just that it will be easier to pipe in this consistency as compared to the stiff consistency.

-- Food color – I used Wilton gel paste food color in black, red, green and brown for the black sections of the soccer ball.
-I find mixing these colors gives me a better shade of black than I were to use only black food color.
-As for the white sections of the balls, I did not add any color to the royal icing, its original white color was perfect for the white.
+- Food color – I used Wilton gel paste food color in black, red, green, and brown for the black sections of the soccer ball.
+I find mixing these colors gave me a better shade of black than if I was to use only black food color.
+As for the white sections of the balls, I did not add any color to the royal icing.
+Its original white color was perfect for the white.

 And this was how I made the toppers:

-- I started the piping work by piping an outline on the center hexagon with the black royal icing fitted with round tip #2 .
+- I started the piping work by piping an outline on the center hexagon, fitted with round tip #2 .

-- I then I piped another line of icing inside the first outline as shown below.
+- I then I piped another line inside the first outline as shown below.

-- And finally, the third row until the entire hexagon is filled with black icing.
+- And finally, the third row until the entire hexagon is all filled and black.

 - Once black was completed, I started with the white sections.
 Since royal icing is naturally white, there was no need to tint it white.

-- Similar to the black sections of the soccer ball, I started with an outline and worked my way towards the center.
+- Similar to the black sections of the soccer ball, I started with an outline.
+Then, I worked my way towards the center.
 Since the black sections of the ball are already piped, you need to make sure the white and black outlines are really close enough to cover even the smallest gap between them.
-Repeat the process until all the parts of the ball have been covered in royal icing.
+Repeat the process until all the parts of the ball have been filled.

 - And here’s how the completed topper looked like.
-I set these toppers aside in a cool and dry place to allow them to set completely.
-I normally leave mine overnight to allow the royal icing to dry and set completely.
-Since the piping was done on parchment paper, it is easy to peel it off the parchment paper once the icing has dried.
+I set these soccer cupcake toppers aside in a cool and dry place to allow them to set completely.
+I normally leave mine overnight to allow them to dry and set completely.
+Since the piping was done on parchment paper, it is easy to peel it off the parchment paper once the piped balls have dried.

 - Once set, I slowly peel off the parchment paper.
 If the icing has dried well, this process should be easy.
 Here is how the completed soccer cupcake topper looked like after peeling off the parchment paper.

-To attach the toppers to the the cupcakes, I used a dab of royal icing behind each topper and placed them on the cupcakes.
+- To attach the soccer toppers to the cupcakes, I used a dab of royal icing behind each topper and placed them on the cupcakes.
 This is how my soccer ball cupcakes looked like.
 Click here to read more about these cupcakes.